aslan011/odin-project/battleship/README.md

 Created a battleship game where a user can verse a Computer and choose where they place their ships.

+# Technologies used

+* Webpack, Jest (for TTD) and making Javascript more modular using factories

 ## In progress

 * Issues